Persian clothing: Pirāhan

+The Pirāhan (Persian: پیراهن) was the innermost garment worn by both men and women throughout the Afsharid, Zand, and Qajar periods, and its basic cut remained largely unchanged despite minor alterations in sleeves and necklines under European influence.
+It was commonly made from linen, cotton, or fine silk, while women's pirāhans were also woven from muslin and gold or silver brocade.
+Decoration ranged from plain examples to garments embroidered with black silk, whitework, metallic thread, and occasional sequins.
+During the Qajar period, pirāhans were frequently produced from thin linen or silk fabrics.Women's pirāhans in the Qajar period were typically close fitting, white in color, and made from very fine, sometimes transparent fabrics.
+The edges of the garment were often finished with one or two layers of trim, while some examples were further ornamented with delicate floral embroidery.
+A slit extending from the neckline to the navel exposed the center of the chest and abdomen, allowing multiple jeweled necklaces to remain visible, particularly among elite women.

+Qabā

+Painting of Nader Shah Afshar with a red qabā - the right front panel has an extended underlap that passes beneath the almond-shaped buttons.

 The Qabā (Persian: قَبا) is a traditional Iranian outer garment historically worn by men across different social classes and professions, from Shahs and nobles to clerics, merchants, and farmers.
 Structurally, it is a long tunic-like coat, open at the front, worn over a shirt and trousers, and sometimes secured with buttons running down the front.
 Some qabās have hidden buttons under the arm, and others use a belt or sash for fastening.
 The garment’s sleeves can vary in length and width, and it is often equipped with large inner pockets, which served both practical and ceremonial purposes, such as washing the hem for ritual purity.